 All of the artworks are eligible for the Readers' Choice award, which is decided through online votes from the public.

 A&I magazine are encouraging all entrants to ask family and friends to vote.

 to view all 50 artworks and cast your vote.

 Thank you, your votes are much appreciated - and extra special thanks if you decide to vote for mine :)

 Shortlisted for A&I Artists of the Year, Mall Galleries!

-I'VE BEEN SELECTED for Artists & Illustrators' Artists of the Year 2017 Competition!! :) (can't believe it!)
+I'VE BEEN SELECTED for Artists & Illustrators' Artists of the Year 2017 Competition!! :)

 'Orchard, Early Evening' will be exhibited at the Mall Galleries, London from 23 - 28 January, 2017 - alongside the other 49 selected artworks!